prittjam/repeats/README.md

 that are consistent with the hypothesized model normalized by the size of each respective group.
 A non-linear optimizer is used as the local optimization step of the LO-RANSAC estimator, which estimates a generative model of the iamged coplanar repeated pattern.

 ## Download and Run
 Currently repeats runs only on x86-64 Linux systems.
-Windows will be added later.
+A version that runs on Windows will be added soon.
 Check back for frequent code updates.
 To start using repeats,
 ```
 bash
 git clone https://github.com/prittjam/repeats